ispeakcomputer/bitly_api/README.md

 ## Query The API

-These instructions are for using with Docker instructions above.
+These instructions are for using with the quick start instructions above.
-Use with port 5000 if running on local system
+Replace port 88 with port 5000 if running on local system using the start_here.sh script

 1. First you need to get your JWT code from the /login endpoint

 ```
-curl -X POST -H "Content-Type: application/json"
+curl -X POST -H "Content-Type: application/json"  \
-           -d '{"username":"test","password":"test"}'
+           -d '{"username":"test","password":"test"}' \
 	   http://127.0.0.1:88/login
 ```
 2. Then use the returned token to retrieve your data from the / endpoint